projectacrn/acrn-hypervisor/hypervisor/.travis-dockerfiles/README.md

 ## Introduction

-This repository contains a number of Dockerfile that include all the build tools and dependencies to build the ACRN Project components, i.e. the `acrn-hypervisor` and `acrn-devicemodel`
+This folder contains a number of Dockerfile that include all the build tools and dependencies to build the ACRN Project components, i.e. the `acrn-hypervisor` and `acrn-devicemodel`